Jackwym/RubiksCube/README.md

 DONE 11) (maybe) spin camera around the cube while it is being scrambled / solved by the bot

 12) (maybe) loop (8) to create a cool background for my computer :D

+I've been pretty busy recently with my upcoming move to college so I don't know if I can help much more with this, but I found my project files for when I made a rubik's cube in cad for a school project, so I put them in this repository.
+Good luck! - Justin